NVIDIA/cutlass/media/docs/efficient_gemm.md

 ### Threadblock-level GEMM

 Each threadblock computes its portion of the output GEMM by iteratively loading tiles of input matrices and computing an accumulated matrix product.
-At the threadblock level, data is loaded from global memory.
+At the threadblock level, data are loaded from global memory.
 The blocking strategy in general is key to achieving efficiency.
-However, there are multiple conflicting goals that a programmer aims to achieve to strike a reasonable compromise.
+However, the programmer must balance multiple conflicting goals.
 A larger threadblock means fewer fetches from global memory, thereby ensuring that DRAM bandwidth does not become a bottleneck.
 However, large threadblock tiles may not match the dimensions of the problem well.
 If either the GEMM _M_ or _N_ dimension is small, some threads within the threadblock may not perform meaningful work, as the threadblock may be partially outside the bounds of the problem.
-If both _M_ and _N_ are small while _K_ is large, this scheme may launch relatively few threadblocks and fail to fully utilize all multiprocessors within the GPU.
-Strategies to optimize performance for this case are described in the section [Parallelized Reductions](efficient_gemm.md#parallelized-reductions) which partition the GEMM K dimension across multiple threadblocks or multiple warps.
-These compute matrix products in parallel which is then reduced to compute the result.
+If both _M_ and _N_ are small while _K_ is large, this scheme may launch relatively few threadblocks and fail to make full use of all multiprocessors within the GPU.
+Strategies to optimize performance for this case, as described in the section [Parallelized Reductions](efficient_gemm.md#parallelized-reductions), partition the GEMM K dimension across multiple threadblocks or multiple warps.
+These threadblocks or warps compute matrix products in parallel; the products are then reduced to compute the result.

 In CUTLASS, the dimensions of the threadblock tile are specified as `ThreadblockShape::{kM, kN, kK}` and may be tuned to specialize the GEMM computation for the target processor and dimensions of